jaspector

 A Zoning Building Permit is required for new structures, additions, and alterations within unincorporated Antelope County.
 Note: agricultural buildings on farmsteads of 20+ acres producing $1,000+ in farm products per year may be exempt under Nebraska law.

+Not all construction work requires a permit in unincorporated Antelope County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20+ acres producing $1,000+ of farm products per year (Neb.
 Rev. Stat. § 23-114.03).
 County board has discretion over whether residential buildings on such farmsteads are also subject to county zoning permit requirements.; Demolition (separate Demolition Permit available from Zoning Office); Minor repairs and maintenance that do not change the footprint, use, or structural character of a building.
 Note: Even if a project is exempt from the county Zoning Building Permit, the Assessor's Building Permit (for construction valued at $2,500+) may still be required by state law.
 Additionally, NSED electrical permits are required statewide regardless of local exemptions.
+When in doubt, confirm with the local building department before starting work.